matthewlouisdavisBioStat/ToMakeAnAdversaryInadmissible/README.md

 When called, will execute the full pipeline from data processing to model training to making predictions and emailing decision rules.

 ## PredictAndLoadNBA_2024.R
 This code will automatically pull in data from NBA games and process it, and (optionally) take trained stacked models and posterior inference to make predictions and decision rules for future games.
 If set up correctly, it will automatically identify the games for the next night, or return two arbitrary games instead for compatibility.
+Besides formatting, documentation, and changes in priors for Vegas, the structure has not changed since 2024.

 ## PrepDataForNBA.R
 This code processes raw data pulled from websites and constructs features from them.